Ashley Smith inquest: Early life

-Ashley Smith (born 29 January 1988, New Brunswick, Canada) was adopted when she was five days old, and according to her adoptive parents, Coralee Smith and Herbert Gober, had a normal childhood in Moncton, New Brunswick.
+Ashley Smith (born 29 January 1988, New Brunswick, Canada) was adopted when she was five days old.
+According to her adoptive parents, Coralee Cusack-Smith and Herbert Gorber, she had a normal happy childhood in Moncton, New Brunswick.
 Between the ages of 13 and 14, her parents noted distinct behavioural changes in the child; by age 15 she had been before juvenile court 14 times for various minor offences such as throwing crabapples at a mailman, trespassing, and causing a disturbance.
 In March 2002, Smith was assessed by a psychologist who found no evidence of mental illness.
 However, her behavioural problems continued and she was suspended from school multiple times in the fall of 2002.
 In March 2003, after multiple court appearances, Smith was admitted to the Pierre Caissie Centre for assessment.
 She was diagnosed with ADHD, learning disorder, borderline personality disorder and narcissistic personality traits.
 She was discharged several days early from the Centre for unruly and disruptive behaviour and returned to the New Brunswick Youth Centre (NBYC).
 Smith was remanded to the NBYC multiple times over the next three years; during this time she was involved in more than 800 reported incidents and at least 150 attempts to physically harm herself.

 On 29 January 2006, Ashley Smith turned 18; on 29 July a motion was made under the Youth Criminal Justice Act to transfer her to an adult facility.
-Smith hired a lawyer to fight the transfer, but was unsuccessful.
+Smith hired a lawyer to fight the transfer but was unsuccessful.
 On 5 October 2006, Smith was transferred to the Saint John Regional Correctional Centre (SJRCC).
 Due to her behaviour at SJRCC, Smith spent most of her time there in isolation; she was tasered twice and pepper-sprayed once.
 On 31 October 2006, Smith was transferred to the Nova Institution for Women in Nova Scotia (a federal institution).
 Through 2007, Smith was transferred a total of 17 times among the following eight institutions during 11 months in federal custody: